icerpc/icerpc-csharp/tools/IceRpc.Slice.Tools/README.md

 This package contains:

 - The `slicec-cs` compiler, for compiling Slice files to C#.
-- The Slice definitions for IceRPC well-known types, IceRPC common definitions, and Ice interoperatbility.
+- The Slice definitions for IceRPC well-known types, IceRPC common definitions, and Ice interoperability.
 - The MSBuild project integration.

 ## Contents